iqbalkhan82/PresentationPrep/ReadMe.md

-Use rhis repo as root user
+Use his repo as root user </br>
-Use / Download exec.sh
+Use / Download exec.sh</br>
-change mode of .sh file tomake it executeable, use follwoing line as command chmod u+x exec.sh
+change mode of .sh file tomake it executeable, use follwoing line as command</br>
+chmod u+x exec.sh</br>